 - "No rental agreement may... purport to waive the landlord's obligation to mitigate damages as provided under s.
 704.29, Stats" from ATCP 134.08(3).
 In other words, landlords are required to mitigate when a lease is broken - there is no legal alternative.

 But what about subletting?
 Some landlords don't allow a tenant to break the lease, but instead insist on subletting.
-Based on our reading of the laws, we do not believe this is legal, that it in fact is in conflict with ATCP 134.08(3), linked above.
+Based on our reading of the laws, we do not believe this is legal, that it in fact is in conflict with ATCP 134.08(3) and Wis.
+Stat.
+704.44(3m).
 It seems like saying that a tenant's only option (when they are hoping to break their lease and get the landlord to re-rent the property) is to sublet does indeed "purport to waive the landlord's obligation to mitigate damages."
 Wis.
 Stat.
 704.44(3m), 2011 Wis.
 Act 143, Section 28.
 More on this here and here.

 And what about eviction?
 If you, as a landlord, evict your tenant, then you need to take these same steps to lessen the total money owed.
 You need to make the apartment available to be re-rented, in the same way as if the lease had been broken.
 Only instead of broken, it would be more like forcibly moved because of a judge's order.
 And instead of a bill to the tenant at the end, you'd probably be explaining the total in a Rent & Damages hearing.
 But the basics are the same, and mitigation laws apply to evictions, as well.
 (Don't know that much about evictions?
 THERE'S SO MUCH MORE TO IT THAN THIS PARAGRAPH.
 You can learn more over here, but your best bet is a seminar sometime in the future.
 If you want the real goods.)